ConUHacks/LitCoin/README.md

 Team Name: Tuples1
 Contains: Joseph Lu - the Soylent hoarder
-          <nl>Shabana Dhayananth - the html intermediate learner
+  * Shabana Dhayananth - the html intermediate learner
-          <nl>Suhavi Sandhu - the pusher and puller of all gits everywhere
+  * Suhavi Sandhu - the pusher and puller of all gits everywhere